Steveplays28/nularc/README.md

 Please check if there isn't already a pull request open for this specific issue.
 I will respond as soon as I can.

+## License
+This project is licensed under the LGPLv2.1 License, see the [LICENSE file](https://github.com/Steveplays28/nexlib/blob/main/LICENSE) for more details.

 ## My links
 Feel free to contact me via any of these platforms.